$B\to X_{c(u)}\ell\bar{\nu}_{\ell}\gamma$ and determination of non-perturbative parameters

 Cutcosky method implies that

 and the propagator is replaced with delta functions.
 For example, in the Fig.2(a), propagators are

 Incorporating the Cutkosky method, the differential decay width is { } where $\theta_{\ell \nu}$ is the angle between the lepton and neutrino.
-Further the delta function with $\Pi$ can be expanded in the power of $\Pi$.
-Explicitly, it is given by
+Eqn. (\ref{app_b_diff_decay}) can be translated in terms of variables $x$ and $y$.
+Hence, one can write Eqn. (\ref{app_b_diff_decay}) as